Raina Brands is a leading researcher on social networks, gender bias and leadership in the workplace.

 She has also been featured in mainstream media such as the Financial Times and New York Times.

-Prior to her role at London Business School, Raina was on the faculty of the Judge Business School at the University Of Cambridge.
+Prior to her role at UCL, Raina was Assistant Professor of Organisational Behaviour at the London Business School, and before that was on the faculty of the Judge Business School at the University Of Cambridge.

 Drawing on her pioneering research, Raina shows how unconscious biases and behavioural habits impact on women in leadership roles.